signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-java-tracing/spring-boot-kotlin/README.md

 This is an example of automatically producing traces using the [Splunk distribution of OpenTelemetry Java instrumentation project](https://github.com/signalfx/splunk-otel-java).
-This example is of a simple wishlist web app that is automatically instrumented by the instrumentation agent which is attached to the JVM via command-line option.
+This is a simple wishlist web app that is automatically instrumented by the instrumentation agent which is attached to the JVM via command-line option.

 ## Example application